The Skinny On Cutting Costs

 Cut Costs on Food (Groceries and Restaurants):

-Food can be the largest expense for some people when adding up their outgoing money at the end of the month.
+Food can be the largest variable expense for some people when adding up their outgoing money at the end of the month.
 (When I say some people, that includes me!)

 After several months of going over budget on food (both groceries and eating out), I had to figure out what I could do to cut back.
 Here’s what I’ve found works best to save money on both groceries and eating out.